RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 ![](/jhu-dvrk/sawIntuitiveResearchKit/wiki/estop_one.jpg)

-**DEBUG**
+## 8.3 **DEBUG**

 I'm sorry you are reading this section, but we need to figure it out.
 You will need a multimeter to debug.

 The very first step is to check if the relay on the QLA board is working.
 As shown in the following figure, there are two test points (T1, T2).
 NOTE, the relay might look different depending on your hardware revision.
 The connection between the two points is designed to be open when the relay is turned OFF and shorted when the relay is ON.

 Assume we test board 0 first:
 1. Do a continuity test between T1 and T2.
 It should be open; if not, contact us.
 (No power)
 1. Turn on relay now
  * `$ qladisp 0`
  * Press 'p' to turn on relay
  * You should also hear a click sound from the relay
 1. Do a continuity test between T1 and T2.
 Now they should be shorted; if not, contact us.
 REPEAT the same process for board 1.

 ![](/jhu-dvrk/sawIntuitiveResearchKit/wiki/estop_relay_debug.png)

 Now, you have two working relays.
 Please check the wire connection, make sure:
 1. they are serially connected
 2. the connection to the E-STOP terminal is correct.

 The next step is to test them together.
-The middle two pins (P1 and P2) of the E-STOP terminal are connected to the two relays.
+The S1 and S2 pins of the safety connector are connected to the two relays.
 If the system is working, they should be open while the relays are OFF and shorted while the relays are ON.

 Assume we are testing MTML board 0 and 1:
-1. Do a continuity test between P1 and P2.
+1. Do a continuity test between S1 and S2.
 Should be open.
 1. Turn on relay now
  * `$ qladisp 0 1`
  * Press 'p' to turn on relay
  * You should also hear a click sound from the relay
-1. Do a continuity test between P1 and P2.
+1. Do a continuity test between S1 and S2.
 Now they should be shorted; if not, check the wire connection.

 Finally, do the test in section 8.2.
 You should be good to go.